 Coltishall – 1½ hours

 Alternatively, you could follow the river to its end at Coltishall Lock.
-There is space for informal moorings via rhond anchor here.
+There is space for informal moorings via use of a rhond anchor.
 Take a short walk across the green and you will find yourself at the Recruiting Sergeant.
-Note: Not recommended for 46ft vessels such as Ultima.
+Note: Not recommended for our longer boats e.g. 46ft vessels such as the 8 berth Brinks Ultima.

 For a little more indulgence turn left at the church and head towards the Norfolk Mead Hotel.
 Their fine-dining menu comprises locally sourced ingredients.
 They offer afternoon tea as well, and have a variety of spa treatments available.
 The Mead also has its own private moorings for patrons.